SUMUKHA-PK/FQ-PIE-ns-3/README.md

 This file creates an environment where only TCP packets are in the network

 * **fq-pie-example-udp.cc** ([Click here](https://raw.githubusercontent.com/SUMUKHA-PK/FQ-PIE-ns-3/master/ns3/src/traffic-control/examples/fq-pie-example-udp.cc)) <br/>
-This file creates an environment where only TCP and UDP packets are in the network
+This file creates an environment where TCP and UDP packets are in the network

+* **fq-pie-example-udp-7-flows.cc** ([Click here](https://raw.githubusercontent.com/SUMUKHA-PK/FQ-PIE-ns-3/master/ns3/src/traffic-control/examples/fq-pie-example-udp-7-flows.cc)) <br/>
+This file creates an environment where TCP and UDP packets are in the network.
+There are 5 TCP flows and 2 UDP flows.
+This is the example used for comparision.

 ### Algorithm (important functions)